HOW BELIEFS FORM – PART 2

 Now consider the following thought experiment.

-So in that moment the picture's content exists in our vision either as the content of a picture of an outdoor scene or as a real outdoor scene.
+So upon us looking at the fake window the content of the picture exists in our vision either as the content of a picture of an outdoor scene or as a real outdoor scene.

-These two ways that the picture's content can exist in our vision are the only two logically possible ways that it can exist in our vision.
-If the picture's content doesn't exist in our vision as the content of a picture of an outdoor scene then the only other logical possibility is that it exists in our vision as a real outdoor scene – and vice versa.
+These two ways that the content of the picture can exist in our vision are the only two logically possible ways that it can exist in our vision.
+If the content of the picture doesn't exist in our vision as the content of a picture of an outdoor scene then the only other logical possibility is that it exists in our vision as a real outdoor scene – and vice versa.
 That is, if our visual experience doesn’t consist of us seeing a picture of an outdoor scene then the only other logical possibility is that it consists of us apparently directly seeing a real outdoor scene – and vice versa.

-And these only two logically possible ways that the picture's content can exist in our vision are analogous to the only two logically possible ways that a claim's content can exist in our mind.
+And these two, and only two, logically possible ways that the content of the picture can exist in our vision are analogous to the two, and only two, logically possible ways that the content of a claim can exist in our mind.

 Consider assessing that claim X is a true claim.